-Brexit latest: this page was last updated on 11th January 2021.
+Brexit latest: this page was last updated on 09th September 2021.
 To the best of our knowledge, the information below is full and correct, but we’ll continue to update it in line with government guidance.

 Here are some FAQs about green cards, and how to request one from us, as well as other information you need to know about driving in the EU.